mauricemat/UX-UI-Design-Module/planning/user-personas.md

 # User Personas

 <!-- some introduction -->
- Maurice needs a way to present his achievement and digital skills, and keep contact with employers and other programers if they want to ask him questions or try to find a collaborator.
  Maurice wants to build a personal portfolio website to show his achievements and coding skills.
-A way to keep contact with employers, clients and programers if they want to ask him questions or try to find a collaborator.
+He needs a way to keep contact with employers, clients and programers if they want to ask him questions or try to find a collaborator.
 This user persona is to help him building his homepage.
-It include a client(Interior designer), a collaborator(computer science student) and a senior programmer or an employer.
+It includes a client(Interior designer), a collaborator(computer science student) and a senior programmer or an employer.

 ---